danielvornicu/SampleNodeExpressMongoDB/readme.txt

 >node main.js - lance the web server on port 4000 then go to: http://localhost:4000/

 4. Configuring and Connecting to the database
->mkdir config
+>mkdir -p api\db
->cd config
+>cd api\db
 Create a config file: database.config.js with: module.exports = {
     url: 'mongodb://localhost:27017/ClientDb'
 }

 5. Defining the Client model in Mongoose
->mkdir -p app\models
->cd app\models and create a model file called client.js
+In api\db create a model file called client.model.js

 6. Defining Routes using Express
->mkdir app\routes
->cd app\routes and create a route file called client.routes.js
+In api\db create a route file called client.routes.js

 7. Developing the Restful APIs
->mkdir app\controllers
->cd app\controllers and create a controller file client.controller.js
+In api\db create a controller file client.controller.js

 REST Api:
 http://localhost:4000/clients                                  HTTP GET - all clients